jollyjerr/knowledge/math/trigonometry/analytic-geometry.md

 (x-2)^2 = 4(y+1)
 ```

-If given information about a porabola and asked to find the equation:
+If given information about a parabola and asked to find the equation:

 1. Sketch the graph
 2. Plug in what information you have